Skip to content

 Proxy protocol

-Preserve connection information such as the client IP address and port for traffic that goes through your gateway proxy.
+Preserve connection information such as the client IP address and port for traffic that passes through your gateway proxy.

 About proxy protocol